dinzie95/discord-notifier/README.md

 # discord-notifier
-This will listen to Discord WS events and notify on thread create events
+This will listen to Discord WS events and notify on new message events.